dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### The assistant is producing links that don’t work and falsely claiming something untrue.
 What’s going on?

-Assistants can sometimes overstate their abilities.
-Despite what they might imply, assistants can't use the internet or any tools or software not approved by the Admin.
-They can only use approved data sources and provide text responses.
+Assistants are limited to text responses and can't browse the internet or use unapproved tools.
+They rely on approved data sources and Admin permissions.

 GPT4 and Claude are transformer-based models.
 They're trained to predict the next word in a sentence using probability, not grammar.
 For example, if you input 'chair', it predicts the next word based on patterns.
 But it doesn't really "understand" what a chair is.
 That's why the assistant might sometimes make mistakes or "hallucinate".

 ### Why doesn't the assistant remember what I said earlier in a conversation?

-Currently, your assistants can only keep track of a limited context, which means they might not remember the beginning of a long conversation at certain points, possibly leading to inaccurate responses.
-However, as Dust and LLMs continue to improve, the assistants will become more proficient at managing longer conversations.
+Assistants have a limited memory for conversation context.
+They may forget earlier parts of a long chat, which can result in incorrect responses.
+As Dust and Large Language Models (LLMs) evolve, assistants' ability to handle longer conversations will improve.

 ### Can Dust remember and incorporate my feedback in the future?

-Currently, the assistants can only keep track of a limited context, so they can’t remember past conversations.
-If you want your custom assistant to remember some general rules about how you write or think.
-You can add a “constitution” within the instructions given to an assistant.
-A constitution is a set of principles and rules guiding an assistant's behavior.
+Assistants have a short memory and don't recall past conversations.
+To give an assistant guidance on your writing or thinking style, include a "constitution"—a list of rules and principles—in the assistant's instructions.

 ### How to contact the Dust team?

-You can write to the dust team at team@dust.tt; they are happy to help with your feedback or questions about Dust.
+Write at [team@dust.tt](mailto:team@dust.tt); they are happy to help with your feedback or questions about Dust.